7 Tips to a Great Skype Interview

 Clothing and Makeup:

 Test out your make up by doing it before the interview and seeing how you appear on screen.
 You don’t want to look like a clown and you don’t want to look like you just woke up.
 You may need to go a little heavy on the blush to give your face some color on screen.
-As far as your outfit goes, avoid anything that will wash you out, wear dark colors like plum, navy and black.
+As far as what to wear, avoid anything that will wash you out, wear dark colors like plum, navy and black.
 The neckline needs to be professional.

 Skype with a friend or relative to make sure that your Skype is properly working.
 This is a good chance to test out the lighting and background on your friends.
 Ask them if they feel like your make up and clothing is good for an interview.
 Also note the volume level of your voice and that you are heard clearly.